 - Blanket – in case you or your little one gets cold

-- Extra diaper and wipes – babies somehow always poop while eating
+- Extra diaper and baby wipes – babies somehow always poop while eating

 - Pacifier – helps soothe baby back to sleep

-- Nipple cream – a lifesaver in the early days of cracked and painful nipples
+- Nipple cream – a lifesaver in the early days of cracked and sore nipples

 - Nursing pads – to prevent leaking all over your nursing tank